Tuicaodan/blog-back-up/source/_posts/How-to-setup-comment-feature-for-Hexo-Next.md

 <!--more-->
 ____
+### 2021-11-09 Updates
+I found the Valine might have some conflicts with either the Next theme or multiple levels of headings in Markdown.
+When I have two or more levels of headings， after deployment, the Valine comment section will disappear.
+By checking the console, I found the error is `Uncaught TypeError: Valine is not a constructor`.
+Couldn't find any similar situation or solution yet.
+Well, it was fun while it didn't have the bug.
+So, at least for now, I have to switch to Disqus.

+____
 ## Disqus

 - Create a Disqus account.
 Choose the I want to use "Disqus on my site" option.